automata-network/docs/docs/2fa/users/guide.md

 If you trigger the disable procedure by mistake, you can cancel it during the cooldown window to keep the 2FA protection.

-- Click **Cancel Disable 2FA** button in **Wallet actions**, sign the message and you can use the previous 2FA device to get the 2FA protection.
+- Click **Cancel Disable 2FA** button in **Wallet actions**, sign the message and this would cancel the request to disable 2FA on the current wallet.
+You can then continue to use the previous 2FA device with 2FA protection.

 ![](../../assets/2fa/cancel-disable.png)